mfagerdal/flunies/README.md

 # flunies
-One collaboratively developer and shared app that will help with flu, corona and other major outbreaks.
+One collaboratively developed and shared app that will help with flu, corona and other major outbreaks.

 With the recent Corona outbreak, I have been thinking on how to help out.

 Please mail mfagerdal@gmail.com for collaborative work.
+Include short details on who you are and what you can contrbute with.

+Thanks!

 Description:
 A multidevice app that will: